Mentor a Future City Minnesota team!

 Engineers, city planners, and other professionals with technical backgrounds: you are invited to volunteer as a mentor for the Minnesota Future City Competition (FCC).

 FCC is an engineering education program for 6th-8th graders in which students design and build “cities of the future,” first virtually with SimCity software, and then physically by creating a tabletop scale model.
-Students also research and write an essay on an engineering challenge.
-This year’s competition will culminate at our final event on January 19, 2019 at Dakota County Technical College, where students will display their city models and give presentations about their cities.
+Students also research and write an essay on an engineering challenge, build a city model, and give team presentation.
+This year’s competition will be 100% virtual, including mentoring.

 Interested in mentoring?
 We'll help you connect with a school near your home or work.
 Contact Colleen Feller